hmrc/help-to-save-api/resources/public/api/conf/2.0/docs/overview.md

 ### What is this API for?

-This is a private API on the HMRC API Platform with user-restricted for the Help to Save (HtS) product that behaves as a proxy to manage accounts on NS&I.
+This is a private API on the HMRC API Platform with user-restricted access for the Help to Save (HtS) product that behaves as a proxy to manage accounts on NS&I.

 Before invoking the create account endpoint, the caller is assumed to have already checked that the